How to Deflect Extreme Heat with a Tensile Membrane Structure

 Membrane Grade for Playground Tensile Canopies: PVDF vs Shade Cloth

 The choice of membrane material is critical for the performance and longevity of a .
 For shade sails, woven shade cloth is the standard, offering good UV protection but with a relatively shorter lifespan and susceptibility to tearing or fraying over time.
 For playground tensile canopies, the primary membrane options are PVDF (Polyvinylidene Fluoride) coated architectural fabric or, for ultimate durability, PTFE (Polytetrafluoroethylene) coated fiberglass.
+For a detailed comparison of these materials, see our PVDF vs PTFE Membrane Comparison guide.

-Get a Playground Shade Quote
+Get Your Playground Shade Quote

 Request a